mmsimmons24/Arduino-Serial-Thermometer/README.md

 * With a jumper wire, connect the negative strip on the power rail to the GND pin on the Arduino board (black jumper wire in images)
 * With a jumper wire, connect the row where VDD and C2 are connected to the 5V pin on the Arduino (red jumper wire in images)
 * With a jumper wire, connect VOUT to the A0 pin on the Arduino (blue jumper wire in images)
-* Lastly, connect the Arduino to the computer via USB cable (This is assuming you've already set up the IDE software)
+* Lastly, connect the Arduino to the computer via USB cable
-*
+### Connecting the Arduino to Computer
+* Click this link if you do not know how to set up your Arduino to your computer https://docs.arduino.cc/software/ide-v2/tutorials/getting-started-ide-v2/